 The process of using the VLC media player to merge subtitles to videos permanently might be a little tricky for newbies.
-If it's not a big issue for you or you don't plan to dabble in any extra hardcode subtitles software, keep reading the guide on how to embed subtitles with VLC.
+If it's not a big issue for you, or you don't plan to dabble in any extra hardcode subtitles software, keep reading the guide on how to hardcode subtitles with VLC.

 1. Open up VLC media player